Stepaside Ironworks Circular

 - However, to continue on this short circular walk, retrace your steps downhill until you reach the waymarked fork where you turned left earlier.

-- Turn left here and immediately on your left are the restored remains of Grove Colliery (7).
+- Go straight ahead here and immediately on your left are the restored remains of Grove Colliery (7).
 There is an information board here too.

 - After exploring the ruins, continue on the easy gravel path through picturesque woodland (ignoring steps on your right) until you find yourself on a fenced platform above the Ironworks itself.